 Changing Existing Captions

-Written by Allen Wyatt (last updated October 28, 2020)
+Written by Allen Wyatt (last updated April 23, 2024)

-This tip applies to Word 2007, 2010, 2013, 2016, 2019, and Word in Microsoft 365
+This tip applies to Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021

 Francisco uses automatic captions in his documents.
 When he set up the captions, they worked great.
 Now he needs to change all the captions that appear in the document, but he can't find a way to do that using the captioning capabilities of Word.
-Francisco wonders what is the best way to make the necessary changes to all the captions.
+Francisco wonders what the best way is to make the necessary changes to all the captions.

 The answer depends on what you want to change about the captions.
 If you want to change the formatting they use (font, size, alignment, etc.), then you may want to see which style is being used for your captions.
 (It is probably the Caption style, but you'll want to double-check in your document.)
 You can make the desired changes in the style properties, and this should then apply to all the captions in the document.

 If you want to change some of the text in the captions, you need to modify the fields used to create the captions.
 (Automatic captions are implemented through the use of fields in the document.)
-You can change the text in the fields by first displaying the field codes in your document (press Shift+F9).
+You can change the text in the fields by first displaying the field codes in your document (press Alt+F9).
 You should be able to see what the field codes look like for your captions; examine one to see how it is constructed, looking specifically for the text you want to change.

 Next press Ctrl+H to display the Replace tab of the Find and Replace dialog box.
 Use the controls in the dialog box to specify the caption text you want to change (from within the field you examined) and what you want the text to be.
 You can then use the controls to step through all the occurrences of the text and change it, as desired.